-So, if you are planning to immigrate to Dubai, then there are numerous challenges to overcome, such as language, religion, customs, climate, and most importantly, from where to start.
-Although most of the visitors find it a friendly and welcoming place, one thing you need to check is the diversities and lifestyle, which is very different from any Indian region.
+So, if you are moving to Dubai, then there are numerous challenges to overcome, such as language, religion, customs, climate, and most importantly, from where to start.
+Although most of the visitors find it a friendly and welcoming place, one thing you need to check is the diversities and lifestyle, which might be very different from your region.

 Dubai’s Economy – What You Must Know!